ovh/docs/pages/telecom/sms/activer_la_recharge_automatique_du_credit_sms/guide.en-gb.md

 ### **SMS credits**

-1 SMS credit is the cost for sending 1 SMS message in mainland France.
+0,55 SMS credit is the cost for sending 1 SMS message in the United Kingdom.
 The price is degressive depending on the number of SMS credits you buy at once.

 You can view the list of SMS packs [here](https://www.ovh.co.uk/sms/).